Skip to main content

 There are adoption agencies for children in foster care.
 You can get background information on children who are available for adoption.
 Prospective adoptive parents should get a waiver of parental rights from the father, if necessary.

-3. Take Part in the Home Study Process
+3. Cooperate With the Home Study Process

-Many states need prospective adoptive parents to take part in a home study.
-This is one aspect of proving their eligibility to the child-placing agency.
-A home study has three purposes: to educate and prepare the adoptive family, to gather information about the prospective parents, and to check the fitness of the adoptive family.
+A home study has three purposes: to educate you, to gather information about you, and to check the fitness of the adoptive family.
 The home study's specifics depend on the adoption agency or the Department of Human Services (DHS).
 A social worker often conducts home studies.
-It generally includes the following elements:

 • Parental training